Discover majestic waterfalls, hike around glacial lakes, indulge in gourmet food and wine on an epic road trip around Australia’s island state.

 You’ll have an extra day to explore Launceston at the end of the journey, so don’t try to squash all the best bits into 24 hours.

 For your first taste of Tasmania’s panoramic beauty make your way to Cataract Gorge.
-There are four walking trails to choose from which range in length from 1km to 3.4km.
+There are four walking trails to choose from which range in length from one-kilometre to 3.4 kilometres.
 Refuel at the Gorge Restaurant or Basin Café, take a dip in the swimming pool if you’re visiting in the warmer months – and don’t leave without crossing the famous suspension bridge.

 Charlie’s Dessert House